schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 First, we'll use [Terraform](https://www.terraform.io/) to prepare some resources for Packer: a resource group for build artifacts and a [service principal (SP)](https://www.packer.io/plugins/builders/azure/arm#service-principal) for authentication.
 We'll also export the SP credentials as GitHub Actions secrets, making them available to our CI workflow.

 Then we'll build a customized Windows 11 image with Packer suitable for software development workstations.
-We'll use [Chocolatey](https://chocolatey.org/) to install some apps like [FSLogix](https://docs.microsoft.com/en-us/fslogix/overview) for user profile support and Visual Studio 2022 for .NET development.
+We'll use [Chocolatey](https://chocolatey.org/) to install some apps like Visual Studio 2022 for .NET development, 7zip, the Kubernetes CLI and more.
 We'll also use a custom PowerShell script to install [Azure PowerShell](https://github.com/Azure/azure-powershell).

 Finally, we'll [schedule a GitHub Actions workflow](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) that runs the Packer build.
 We'll query Azure daily to check for new Windows releases and run Packer as soon as a new version is made available by Microsoft.